betheden/hebrew-grammar/content/participle_passive.rst

 .. _participle_passive-verbal-VC:

-Functions as a :ref:`verb-non-finite` verbal complement
+Functions as a :ref:`non-finite<verb-non-finite>` verbal complement
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. note:: The subject of a verbal participle usually